lw3b3r/ConsoleBookStore/README.md

 After installation is complete and database migrated:

-> Open index.html inside the Main folder in the Web portion of the code repo.
-This is the main page for the front end of the CF Books Store App.
+> Use command `dotnet run --project Store.sln` to run the CF Books Store Console App.
 > From here, you will be able to create a user account or sign in to one.
-> Once signed in, you will find navigational links along the top of each web page to be able to view inventory, placce orders, view order history and change store locations.
+> Once signed in, you will be provided navigational prompts to be able to view inventory, place orders, view order history and change store locations.

 ## License